t2-project/documentation/source/measurements/gmt.rst

         - 88.02
         - 17.71

-9. Impact of logging
+8. Impact of logging
 --------------------

 Logging of all requests by JMeter requires a significant amount of energy (in a test scenario +13%).
-Therefore, it should be enabled only if really necessary, e.g. during testing.
-See also GMT documentation `Best practices <https://docs.green-coding.io/docs/measuring/best-practices/#13-turn-logging-off>`_ about when to use logging.
+Therefore, it should be enabled only if really necessary, e.g. during testing of new usage scenarios.
+The GMT documentation page `Best practices <https://docs.green-coding.io/docs/measuring/best-practices/#13-turn-logging-off>`_ also recommends to turn logging off to avoid overhead.

 .. collapse:: Measurement impact of logging